MatthewEadie/MFAE_prostate/README.md

 - The middle section of this code is only used for testing purposes.
 The code will only input one image into the model and display a figure containing the ground truth, low resolution and super resolution image.
 None of these images are saved.

 # 3.0 Results
-The resulting images were compared to gaussian blurring, linear interpolation, single image super resolution, and our MFAE.
+The resulting images were compared to gaussian blurring, linear interpolation, single image super resolution, and our MFAE (Fig 1.).
+Red arrows have been added to each reconstruction to draw attention to a small element that improves in detail with each method.
+Table 1 shows the numerical analysis results performed on each method compared to the ground truth image.

+It can be seen that the SSIM has more than doubled when using MFAE compared to Gaussian blurring.

 <p align="center">

 <img src="git_media/Reconstruction_comparison.PNG" width="100%">
-<figcaption>Fig 1.
-Reconstruction of </figcaption>
+<figcaption>Fig 1. reconstruction method comparison on acquired prostate images. (a) ground truth. (b) averaged fibre bundle. (c) gaussian blurring. (d) linear interpolation. (e)single image auto encoder. (f) multi-frame autoencoder. </figcaption>

 <img src="git_media/comparison_table.PNG" width="100%">
-<figcaption>Fig 1.
-Reconstruction of </figcaption>
+<figcaption>Table 1.
+Image quality assessment. </figcaption>

 </p>